Spraying vs Brushing Exterior Paint for the Best Finish

 Spraying vs Brushing Masonite Siding

 Masonite lap siding is commonly recommended for a hand-brushed job.
-Hand brushing helps preserve the siding by pushing paint into every lap and sealing the edge of each board, where Masonite tends to swell and expand due to water damage.
+Hand brushing helps preserve the siding by pushing paint into every lap and sealing the edge of each board, where Masonite tends to swell and expand due to water damage from Raleigh’s frequent evening storms in the summer.

 Spraying siding will be cheaper, and painting will be completed faster.
 However, spraying also demands more time to cover areas, set up, and clean paint sprayers.
 Spraying also requires more paint due to paint loss from overspray.